 This has been a very busy time for me, as you might have guessed from my lack of posts.
 It isn’t really the case that I haven’t had time to play games, but I haven’t had time to play games and blog about them.
 And so I’ve got about a third of the new achievements in Half-Life 2, which I got off the Stack three years ago when it didn’t have achievements yet, and I’ve gotten maybe a quarter of the way into the latest Gemcraft sequel, Gemcraft Labyrinth, which isn’t on the Stack because I haven’t paid for it.
 Gemcraft Labyrinth is a game you can play it for free on the web, but certain optional features are locked until you pony up some dough, and the UI pointedly reminds you of this every time you begin or end a level, so it’s likely that I’ll break down and pay at some point.

 Still, I can’t ignore the Stack completely, can I?
 And so I spent a little time this weekend polishing off the game I was closest to completing, Faerie Solitaire.
-There are still two Challenge levels that I’d like to complete at some point, and I’m missing enough of the fairy pets that I doubt I’ll ever bother to catch ‘em all.1 (It’s still not clear to me if the eggs that the pets hatch from are granted at random, or if they’re under specific spots in specific levels.
+There are still two Challenge levels that I’d like to complete at some point, and I’m missing enough of the fairy pets that I doubt I’ll ever bother to catch ’em all.
+1Update: See the icon for the “collect each pet’s adult form” achievement (it’s at the very bottom).
+That does not describe me right now.
+(It’s still not clear to me if the eggs that the pets hatch from are granted at random, or if they’re under specific spots in specific levels.
 The latter would make hunting the last ones down more appealing.)

 I don’t really have a lot to say about the game that I haven’t already said.
 The final levels didn’t reveal anything new or transform gameplay in any unexpected ways, especially considering that I had already purchased all the power-ups.
 When you finish the last level, you get to passively listen to the hero describe confronting an evil wizard, and then there’s a sequel hook.
 Which has got me speculating: what would I put in a sequel if it were up to me?